Author: Arina Golosovskaya

 It’s no big secret that the benefits of Augmented Reality in manufacturing are enormously rewarding.
 Augmented Reality can be used for staff training and knowledge distribution, quick referencing, and cooperative work.
 It can also help with indoor navigation and workload optimization.

 Various concept apps already exist focused on helping those working in plants, hospitals, laboratories, and doing fieldwork.

 For example, Bosch Augmented Reality app helps workshop staff get all relevant information on car repair and maintenance available literally in front of their eyes.
 The app displays the order of operations and instructions for each operation together with required tools right in the place where they are needed.

 Enterprise-level apps include management systems for fast and efficient development and publishing of AR content in order to maximize support of workflow inside workshops.

 Also, this kind of app makes it possible to track inventory when looking for needed tools and spare parts.

+How much does AR cost on the enterprise level?
 Below are estimates for development of a custom AR app:

 - Sign in – 8 hours